New Zealand Rugby Museum

 Very informative, loads of memorabilia.

-Reviewed over 16 years ago
+Reviewed almost 17 years ago